ChrstphrHll/npc_gen/students/Cirvlon Elpaerae.md

 ---
 ### Description
 - 2nd year Tiefling Druid in Alderden
-- frizzy pink hair that's put back in a short pony tail, Pale Green eyes, and Pale Gray skin
+- long wavy strawberry blond hair that's wild, Pale Green eyes, and Pale Gray skin
 - Is Impressive and Callous, and has Logic as their ideal

 ### Organizations